-Typewriters in the first Resident Evil served to fit the motif of the creepy mansion in the first game, as well as gave a reasonable enough excuse to limit saving by requiring an ink ribbon for each save.
-It made less sense for typewriters to pop up all around the police station, the sewers, the park, and the hidden futuristic laboratories of Raccoon City in Resident Evil 2 and 3, or the vaguely Spanish village, medieval castle, and Umbrella-esque futuristic laboratory in Resident Evil 4 (which made them even less necessary by letting you save between chapters), but these weren't abandoned until the more mission-based / episodic nature of Resident Evil 5, which did away with them altogether in favor of an autosave feature.
+Typewriters in the first Resident Evil served to fit the motif and setting of the creepy mansion in the first game as everything in that building seemed to be an antique so finding a typewriter from the '20s (especially one using the incredibly common style of the Underwood No. 5) wasn't too surprising, not to mention it gave a reasonable enough excuse to limit saving by requiring an ink ribbon for each save.
+It made less sense for typewriters to pop up all around the police station, the sewers, the park, and the hidden futuristic laboratories of Raccoon City in Resident Evil 2 and 3, or the vaguely Spanish village, medieval castle, and Umbrella-esque futuristic laboratory in Resident Evil 4 (which made them even less necessary by letting you save between chapters), but these weren't abandoned until the more mission-based / episodic nature of Resident Evil 5, which did away with them altogether in favor of autosaving between chapters.
 Resident Evil 7 brought them back in spirit in the form of cassette recorders which, like the typewriters in the mansion, are an archaic media system that fits the creepy motif of the environment, and of course Resident Evil 2 (Remake) brought them back because fans would have revolted if the remake didn't have the typewriters.

 Saints Row IV, as part of a series that started as a GTA knockoff, features a pretty extensive system of driveable vehicles, just as much as the prior games.
 The problem?
 IV's biggest new mechanic is superpowers, similar to Crackdown, and those don't play well with driveable vehicles.
 Put a couple points into Super Speed and jumping, and you're faster and more mobile than literally every vehicle in the game.
 There are multiple missions that force you to use vehicles (which can usually be completed by picking them up and carrying them) and/or take away your powers, however, and accessing vehicles has also been made easier, by simply letting you scan whatever you're driving then call a number to teleport it to you for free, rather than having to physically store it in a garage then take it back out or call a guy to deliver it to you.
 It's probably not a coincidence that it's the first game to let you listen to music while you're not driving, since otherwise you'd almost never hear it.